SBA 7(a) Loans: Your Complete Guide To Terms, Fees, & Eligibility

 While not all the above qualifications are necessary for every type of 7(a) loan, meeting these guidelines will increase your credibility as a borrower and increase the likelihood that you will receive a guaranteed loan.

 Rates, fees, and collateral for the 7(a) loan program vary depending on the lender and type of loan.
-You can check out our SBA loan calculator if you want to more fully understand the rates and fees of your specific loan.
+You can use an SBA loan calculator if you want to have a better understanding of the rates and fees of your specific loan.
 To gather specific information on collateral requirements, speak with any potential lenders.

 Current SBA 7(a) Loan Rates